*Note: This event has passed. Please view the recording below.

 Show Up and Shimmer: Finding Your Voice Online

 Uhm hemmph uh eew.
 Excuse me while I clear my throat.

-Now that many teachers are teaching from home there is an opportunity to enhance the environment for good vocal health.
+Now that many teachers are working from home, there is an opportunity to enhance the digital teaching environment for good vocal health.
 Some of these strategies can be transferred to the in-person classroom as well.

 IMPORTANT: Please bring any kind of drinking straw to the session.
 We will use it as a warm-up tool.